 You must provide social security to your employees

-If a worker of yours is held to be covered by the Finnish social insurance scheme, pension insurance, unemployment insurance, and health insurance contributions must be withheld from his or her wages.
-However, the health insurance contribution is withheld only if the wages paid are less than €800,02 a month 1.1. – 31.12.2024.
-However, those workers will not be covered by the Finnish social security system who have an A1 or E101 Certificate, proving that have a 'posted employee' status.
-They continue to have social insurance in their home countries.
+If a foreign-resident employee is covered by the Finnish social insurance system, it means that the contributions for pension insurance, unemployment insurance, and health insurance must be withheld on the wages paid to him or her.
+However, an employee is not covered by the Finnish social security system if they present an A1 Certificate or a similar document proving that they have a 'posted employee' status.
+In this case, the employee continues to have social insurance in their countries of residence.

 For more information on mandatory pension insurance, contact the Finnish Centre for Pensions or any insurance company.
 For more information on accident and unemployment insurance policies, contact any insurance company.